 Put simply, some homeowners forget that they have to turn the thermostat to “cool” from “warm” in the winter.
 If you or your kids accidentally set it to warm, the unit will start blowing warm air to maintain the temperature instead of cool air.
 Also, make sure the unit’s temperature is not set too high on auto.

-Causes and how to prevent it from happening: Generally, homes with kids means things get messed up, and your thermostat is no exception.
+Causes and how to prevent it from happening: Generally, homes with kids mean things get messed up, and your thermostat is no exception.
 Others merely forget to switch the setting over.
 We recommend making a note to yourself before summer comes to turn it on “cool” mode and stick it to the fridge or in your calendar for the first day of summer.

 How to fix it: Check your thermostat and see what mode it says it’s in.
-Also check the temperature and adjust it accordingly.
+Also, check the temperature and adjust it accordingly.